ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 When a DNS client is configured with an Unencrypted Resolver IP address, it SHOULD query the resolver for SVCB records for "dns://resolver.arpa" before making other queries.
-Specifically, the client issues a query for `_dns.resolver.arpa` with the SVCB resource record type (64)
+Specifically, the client SHOULD issue a query for `_dns.resolver.arpa` with the SVCB resource record type (64)
-{{I-D.ietf-dnsop-svcb-https}}.
+{{I-D.ietf-dnsop-svcb-https}}, retransmitting as necessary (e.g. {{RFC1536}}
+Section 1), and SHOULD NOT send other queries until a reply is received.

 If the recursive resolver that receives this query has one or more Designated Resolvers, it will return the corresponding SVCB records.
 When